Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Simple Interest: Understanding and calculating interest on principal amounts

 🚀 Simple Interest is a way to calculate the extra money you earn or pay when you lend or borrow money.
 It's based on the original amount of money, called the principal, the rate of interest, and the time period for which the money is lent or borrowed.
-In India, this concept is often used in banks, post offices, and local money lenders.
+In India, this concept is often used in banks, savings accounts, and loans.

 Examples💡